Make a decision based on features you value, such as rewards points or acceptance rate.

 - Complimentary insurance.
 Both Visa and American Express have credit cards that offer complimentary insurance when you pay for your travel in full with the card.
 However, it’s important to understand the terms and conditions before you apply.

 Pros and cons of American Express credit cards

 - Less accepted than Visa.

 - Strict eligibility criteria.

 - Less fees.

 - Less potential to earn points.

 Your personal shopping habits and how you’ll be using the card should point you in the direction of what will better suit your needs.
-If you can consistently do your everyday shopping (say about over 50%) without any surcharges, then American Express could provide the most value for you.
-However, if this is not the case, then you may want to consider a Visa card.
+If you use your American Express for 50% of your everyday shopping you’ll get the most value.
+However, If you want a card that’s more widely accepted and has a lower annual fee, Visa is your pick.

 Best of both worlds?